 If people think they have injured their pelvis, they should go to an emergency department.
 If people are in a major accident, they are usually taken to an emergency department by ambulance.
 There, injuries are identified and treatment is begun.

 Doctors suspect a pelvic fracture when people have pain in the groin or have had a major injury.
 X-rays are then taken.
 X-rays can show most pelvic fractures.
 Computed tomography (CT) is usually done to identify all the broken bone fragments and to check for other injuries.

-To check for other injuries (particularly to the urinary tract—see Overview of Urinary Tract and Genital Injury), doctors do a physical examination.
-It includes a neurologic examination (see Physical Examination), a digital rectal examination, and, in women, a pelvic examination (see Gynecologic Examination).
+To check for other injuries (particularly to the urinary tract—see page Overview of Urinary Tract and Genital Injury), doctors do a physical examination.
+It includes a neurologic examination (see page Physical Examination), a digital rectal examination, and, in women, a pelvic examination (see page Gynecologic Examination).
 Urine tests are also done.
-If doctors suspect injury to the urinary tract, CT or another imaging test of the urinary tract is done (see Imaging Tests of the Urinary Tract).
+If doctors suspect injury to the urinary tract, CT or another imaging test of the urinary tract is done (see page Imaging Tests of the Urinary Tract).

 When people have been in a major accident are taken to an emergency department, serious injuries must be treated as soon as possible.
 If bleeding is severe, steps must be taken immediately to stop the bleeding.
 People usually need to be admitted to a hospital.